-By signing my name below, I Kristie A. Moir, certify the contents of the attached MOU and that all of my questions h satisfactorily.

-My signature certifies my understanding of the terms outline ☐ The MOU Services Coordination, Referral and Part ☐ The Operating Budget ☐ The Infrastructure Funding Agreement -

-By signing this agreement, I also certify that I have the legal a authority to bind my agency (outlined

-above) to the terms of:

-\square The MOU Services Coordination, Referral and Part ner Commitments Section

-☐ The Operating Budget

-☐ The Infrastructure Funding Agreement

-I understand this MOU may be executed in counterparts, each h being considered an original, and tha

-this MOU expires on July 1, 2025.

-DocuSigned by:

-Kristie A. Mair 8/26/2022/

-Authorized Signatory / Date

-Kristie A. Moir Center Director

-Name/Title
+By signing my name below, I Kristie A. Moir, certify that contents of the attached MOU and that all of my questions has satisfactorily.
+My signature certifies my understanding of the terms outlined ☐ The MOU Services Coordination, Referral and Partr ☐ The Operating Budget ☐ The Infrastructure Funding Agreement · · By signing this agreement, I also certify that I have the legal at above) to the terms of: The MOU Services Coordination, Referral and Partr The Operating Budget The Infrastructure Funding Agreement , , , , , , , , , , , , , , , , , , , , I understand this MOU may be executed in counterparts, each this MOU expires on July 1, 2025. n being considered an original, and that DocuSigned by: Kristis A. Moir ODSEA373E07248A Authori ed Signatory 8/26/2022 Date Kristie A. Moir Center Director Name/Title